Maybe Green Arrow got you hooked. Or Hawkeye.

 The first step to becoming a professional archer is identifying why you want to learn and what kind of archery sport you’re interested in pursuing.

-There is a wide range of ‘‘Gaming Modes’’ in your classical archery sport, including field archery, target archery, disabled archery, etc.
+There’s a good selection of ”Gaming Modes” in your classical archery sport, including field archery, target archery, disabled archery, etc.

 After that, you need to practice, practice, and practice as much as you can.

-Once you believe you are good enough to compete, start participating in competitions in domestic events near your tri-state area.
+Once you believe you’re good enough to compete, start participating in competitions in domestic events near your tri-state area.

 As you improve your skill and gain exposure, you can try competing on a national and ultimately international level with other professional archers.